May 02, 2019

 When a fertilized egg moves down the fallopian tubes and into the uterus, anywhere from six to 12 days after conception, it secures itself to the uterine wall in what’s known as implantation.
 This process can affect small blood vessels in the walls of the uterus, causing bleeding that appears externally as small amounts of pink, reddish, brown or black discharge.

-How Common is Implantation Bleeding?
+How Common Is Implantation Bleeding?
+Is it Normal?

 Implantation bleeding is common, occurring in approximately 25 percent of pregnancies.
 For many women, this is the first sign that they’re pregnant.
 However, it can be hard to know whether what you’re experiencing is implantation bleeding or just a light period.
+So, is implantation bleeding normal?
+Yes—light spotting at this stage is considered a normal part of early pregnancy and is not usually a cause for concern.
+If the bleeding becomes heavy or is accompanied by pain, it’s important to contact your healthcare provider.

 Implantation Bleeding vs. Period